Run concurrent Helm benchmarks

 Key observations:

-• In this configuration, Helm CLI operations complete efficiently on an Arm64-based Axion C4A virtual machine, establishing a baseline for further testing.
+• Helm CLI operations complete efficiently on an Arm64-based Axion C4A VM, establishing a baseline for further testing

-• The –wait flag significantly increases total execution time because Helm waits for workloads to reach a Ready state, reflecting scheduler and image-pull delays rather than Helm CLI overhead.
+• The --wait flag significantly increases total execution time because Helm waits for workloads to reach Ready state, reflecting scheduler and image-pull delays rather than Helm CLI overhead

-• For this baseline test, parallel Helm installs complete with minimal contention, indicating that client-side execution and Kubernetes API handling are not bottlenecks at this scale.
+• Parallel Helm installs complete with minimal contention, indicating that client-side execution and Kubernetes API handling aren’t bottlenecks at this scale

-• End-to-end workload readiness dominates total deployment time, showing that cluster resource availability and container image pulls have a greater impact than Helm CLI execution.
+• End-to-end workload readiness dominates total deployment time, showing that cluster resource availability and container image pulls have greater impact than Helm CLI execution

 What you’ve accomplished

-You have successfully benchmarked Helm concurrency on a Google Axion C4A Arm64 virtual machine.
-The benchmarks demonstrated that:
+You have successfully benchmarked Helm concurrency on a Google Axion C4A Arm64 VM:

-• Helm CLI operations execute efficiently on Arm64 architecture with the Axion processor
+• Helm CLI operations execute efficiently on Arm64 architecture with Axion processors

 • Parallel Helm installs complete in under 4 seconds when not waiting for pod readiness